yashpatel7025/django-eSamudaay/README.md

 #### Solution for delivery_cost slab

--  was looking for optimal way to define delivery_cost slab so that it can be configured easily and new slab can be updated easily
+-  Was looking for optimal way to define delivery_cost slab so that it can be configured easily and new slab can be updated easily
--  used hash table to store slabs as configuration in settings.py
+-  Used hash table to store slabs as configuration in settings.py
 ```
 DELIVERY_FEE_CONFIG = {
-    #upto_distance(mt):Rs(paisa)
+    #upto_distance(mt) : Rs(paisa)
     10000: 5000,
     20000: 10000,
     50000: 50000,